SameerHussain128/Bengaluru_House_Price_Prediction_WebApp/README.md

 Provide a clean and visually appealing design, along with links to my professional profiles (LinkedIn and GitHub).

 ## 📝 Description
-* This project is a web-based house price prediction application where users can input features such as the living area, number of bedrooms, bathrooms, kitchen quality, and overall condition of the house.
+* This project is a web-based house price prediction application where users can input features such as the living area, number of bedrooms, bathrooms, kitchen, and location of the house.
 The app predicts the price of the house based on a machine learning model trained on historical housing data.
 * Deployed model on Flask server and also on Streamlit.

 ## 📸 **Screenshots**